Radburn design housing

+Backyards of homes were preferably facing the street and sometimes the fronts of homes were facing one another, over common yards.

 History

-The design is typified by the backyards of homes facing the street and the fronts of homes facing one another, over common yards.
-It is an offshoot of American designs from the English 'garden city' movement and culminated in the design of the partly-built 1929 Radburn estate.
+Radburn design is an offshoot of American designs from the English garden city movement and culminated in the design of the partly-built 1929 Radburn estate.

-In the US, the Radburn idea reached its ultimate expression in Los Angeles, California, with the design and construction of Clarence Stein and Robert Alexander's Baldwin Hills Village, now known as 'The Village Green'.
+In the United States, the Radburn idea reached its ultimate expression in Los Angeles, California, with the design and construction of Clarence Stein and Robert Alexander's Baldwin Hills Village, now known as Village Green.
 It opened as apartments for lease to the public on December 7, 1941.
 Between 1973 and 1978, it was transformed into an HOA community of 629 unit-owners.
 It has been designated a National Historic Landmark.

 It is often referred to as an urban design experiment that is typified by failure because of its laneways being used as common entries and exits to the houses, helping to isolate communities and to encourage crime.
 There have been efforts to 'de-Radburn' or demolish some Radburn designed public housing areas in Australia.

 When interviewed in 1998, the architect responsible for introducing the design to public housing in New South Wales, Australia, Philip Cox, was reported to have admitted with regard to a Radburn-designed estate in the suburb of Villawood: "Everything that could go wrong in a society went wrong....
 It became the centre of drugs, it became the centre of violence and, eventually, the police refused to go into it.
 It was hell."

 Research and influence

-The impact of Radburn's urban form on energy consumption for short, local trips was considered in a 1970 study by John Lansing of the University of Michigan.
+The impact of Radburn's urban form on energy conservation for short, local trips was considered in a 1970 study by John Lansing of the University of Michigan.
 The study found Radburn's design to have important implications for energy conservation: 47% of its residents shopped for groceries on foot, compared to 23% for Reston, Virginia (another Radburn-type development but more car-oriented) and only 8% for a nearby, unplanned community.

 Walt Disney was influenced by Radburn and the works of Howard in his planning for Disneyland, Walt Disney World, more specifically, his original vision of the Experimental Prototype Community of Tomorrow (concept) (EPCOT).
 Disney incorporated the pedestrian pathway concept into his own future city planning: "Children going to and from schools and playgrounds will use these paths, always completely safe and separated from the automobile."
 Other Radburn innovations that Disney would look to incorporate into his plans for EPCOT were cul-de-sacs, collector streets and common open spaces within superblocks.

 Worldwide examples

 Canada

 In Canada, the Radburn concept was used in the late 1940s and early 1950s, most notably in Halifax and Winnipeg.
 Westmount Subdivision in Halifax features a Radburn neighbourhood on the site of the original Halifax Municipal airport.
-In Winnipeg, Manitoba, there are seven distinct Radburn subdivisions:
+In Winnipeg, Manitoba, there are eight distinct Radburn subdivisions: